devolonter/mojo-html5-gl/README.md

 Mojo HTML5 GL
 =
 ______________________________________________________
 An experimental patch for [mojo](http://monkeycoder.co.nz/), that replaces the standard 2d-context with WebGL.
-The patch is based on the library [WebGL-2D](https://github.com/gameclosure/webgl-2d).

 Features
 =